 Long term care is one of the more complicated insurance products you’ll ever deal with.
 The good news is that talking through different policies with a knowledgeable agent can clarify the varying aspects.

 There are two different benefits on long term care, daily and lifetime limits.
 Some companies structure the lifetime limits as years that the daily limits will pay out.
-Others offer a pool of money and you can use that up as needed.

 First, you’ll choose a daily limit.
 Use a tool for the average per-day cost of LTC in your area.
 Care costs vary widely based on where you live.